cpverma05/Ranalysis/cprtest.md

 ##comment
 ## this is also good learning from begining which has been done through r studio to git hub and git hub to r studio.
 ## how to push n pull from r studio
+## still it has been confusion how to exactly do this task
 >>>>>>> 6cb4276830d4d590205b0e02b179a80e0ea6bffe